Rural sociology: Re-organization

 By the mid-1930s, rural sociology had grown into a large and distinct field of study.
 This culminated in 1937, when the Rural Section of the American Sociological Association (ASA) voted to form its own separate professional organization, the Rural Sociological Society (RSS).

 Although rural sociology has been challenged for being less theoretical than the parent discipline it split from, rural sociology had carved out its own intellectual framework long before.
 While it borrowed core concepts from early American sociology, the subfield was defined by its highly applied nature.
-Its primary purpose was not simply to study rural life, but to actively solve what was widely termed the "farm problem.”
+Its primary purpose was not simply to study rural life, but to actively solve what was widely termed the "farm problem."

 This problem-solving orientation was heavily shaped by the legacy of the Country Life Commission and the field's main funding sources, the USDA and Protestant churches.
-This framework tended to define the "farm problem" as a result of deficiencies in individual personalities and local social institutions like schools and churches.
+This framework tended to define the "farm problem" as stemming from deficiencies in individual personalities and local social institutions such as schools and churches.
 The focus was on correcting these perceived social deficits through education and community uplift, which created an applied paradigm that increasingly set rural sociology apart from the more theoretical concerns of general sociology.

 Still, the discipline did not remain static after its formation.
 By the 1970s, rural sociology faced what some called a crisis.
-Due to demographic changes, the "rural-urban continuum" model many rural sociologists relied on had lost its explanatory power, and critics like Jim Hightower argued that the land-grant complex, including rural sociology, had become too aligned with corporate agribusiness and neglected the family farmers and rural communities it was created to serve.
+Due to demographic changes, the "rural-urban continuum" model that many rural sociologists relied on had lost its explanatory power, and critics like Jim Hightower argued that the land-grant complex, including rural sociology, had become too closely aligned with corporate agribusiness and had neglected the family farmers and rural communities it was created to serve.
 In response, a "new rural sociology" emerged, which recentered the discipline on a critical sociology of agriculture.
 This new approach moved away from a focus on community deficits and instead began to analyze the structural transformations in agriculture, the political economy of the food system, and the social consequences of agricultural change, much like the Populists encouraged during the years of the Country Life Commission.

 This pattern of adaptation and reorganization continues today.
 As the structure of agriculture and rural life has evolved, so too have the university departments that house rural sociology.
 In many foundational land-grant universities, the freestanding "Department of Rural Sociology" has been renamed or merged to reflect new intellectual currents and institutional priorities.
-These changes often signal a broadening of scope from a sole focus on U.S. agriculture to include community and environmental issues, international development, and a more integrated approach with other social sciences.
+These changes often signal a broadening of scope from a sole focus on U.S. agriculture to encompass community and environmental issues, international development, and a more integrated approach across the social sciences.

 Examples of this ongoing restructuring include: